loss surgery encompasses any surgical

 bypass, gastric sleeve and other weight loss surgeries

-surgeon.
-Dr. Katkhouda and his team at U.S.C. have obtained the
+laparoscopic surgeon.
+Dr. Katkhouda and his team at University of

 Surgery Center of Excellence certification by the American Society